ryankline122/ATM/index.md

 ### Files

-ATM.py:
+ATM.py: Module for all backend functionality of the ATM Application.

-ATM_GUI.py:
+ATM_GUI.py: Module for running the ATM application on the front-end

-User.py:
+User.py: A class to represent a user within the ATM database

-ATM_Test.py:
+ATM_Test.py: Module to test functions and methods in ATM.py and User.py

-mainCL.py:
+mainCL.py: Module to run the command line version of the application